clipperhouse/netlify/content/tech-talk.md

 ![Matt Sherman](https://pbs.twimg.com/profile_images/557247446649036800/JSalo08u_400x400.jpeg#photo)

-The world of technology can be overwhelming — so much jargon and ever-changing markets.
+The world of technology can be overwhelming — so much jargon and an ever-changing landscape.

-[Matt Sherman](/about/) specializes in explaining the technical landscape to folks in non-technical roles, especially technical recruiting and sales.
+[Matt Sherman](/about/) specializes in explaining this landscape to folks in non-technical roles, especially technical recruiting and sales.

 ## Whirlwind tour